cwi-dis/lissabon/readme.md

 - RGB values (numbers between 0.0 and 1.0),
 - HLS values (hue as an angle between 0 and 360, lightness and saturation numbers between 0.0 and 1.0) or
--  Color temperature in Kelvin and lightness.
+-  Color temperature in Kelvin and illuminance.

-Gamma correction can be applied (a value of 2.8 seems to be commonly suggested for NeoPixel LEDs).
+Gamma correction can be applied (a value of 2.2 or 2.8 seems to be commonly suggested for NeoPixel LEDs).

+Changing the color will do a fairly fast gradual crossfade from the old color to the new one.

 ## configuration